-Often you’ll see wireless-capable equipment boast that it has been certified by the Wi-Fi Alliance.
-This means it meets the particular standards for their certification process, and it can be an indication a device offers a good level of security or compatibility, but not all Wi-Fi hardware has been certified.
+Often you’ll see wireless-capable equipment boast that it's been certified by the Wi-Fi Alliance.
+This means it meets the standards for its certification process, and that suggests it has a good level of security or compatibility.
+But not all Wi-Fi hardware has been certified.

 How does Wi-Fi work?

-This radio signal allows devices to communicate wirelessly and means you don’t need network cables, so it’s very easy to create a home network without having to worry about routing wires.
+This radio signal allows devices to communicate wirelessly and means you don’t need a wired connection.
+So it’s very easy to get broadband and create a home network without having to worry about installing wires around your home.

-Using standard Wi-Fi devices you can expect an indoor range of around 150ft for a 2.4GHz network, going up to around 300ft outdoors.
-But it is possible to get a much longer range using directional antennas and more powerful transmitters.
+Using standard Wi-Fi devices, you can expect an indoor range of around 150ft for a 2.4GHz network, going up to around 300ft outdoors.
+But it’s possible to get a much longer range using directional antennas and more powerful transmitters.